2023 MOVEit data breach

-Discovered in May 2023, a critical vulnerability in the MOVEit managed file transfer software triggered a wave of cyberattacks and data breaches.
-Exploited by the notorious ransomware group CL0P, the flaw enabled unauthorized access to sensitive databases, leading to the compromise of over 2,700 organizations and exposing the personal data of approximately 93.3 million individuals.
+In May 2023, a critical vulnerability in the MOVEit managed file transfer software was discovered.
+The discovery of this vulnerability triggered a wave of cyberattacks and data breaches.
+Exploited by the ransomware group CL0P, the flaw enabled unauthorized access to sensitive databases, leading to the compromise of over 2,700 organizations and exposing the personal data of approximately 93.3 million individuals.
 The breach had far-reaching effects across sectors like healthcare, finance, and government, emphasizing the systemic risks inherent in the interconnected nature of the digital supply chain.

 Background

 MOVEit, a managed file transfer software developed by Ipswitch, Inc., a subsidiary of Progress Software, is widely used for securely transmitting large volumes of sensitive data across various industries, including government and highly regulated sectors.
 On May 28, 2023, a vulnerability in the MOVEit software was reported following unusual activity detected by a customer.
 This zero-day vulnerability enabled attackers to exploit public-facing servers via SQL injection, facilitating unauthorized file theft.
 The attacks were conducted using a custom web shell, known as LEMURLOOT, which impersonates legitimate ASP.NET files and can extract Microsoft Azure Storage Blob data.